Kalshi Legal Challenges 2026: Lawsuits, Allegations, and What Users Should Know

 Phase 4 — Settlement or Trial: Most cases settle before trial, especially if the risk becomes too high or internal information could damage the company.

-There is no claim form yet.
-Claims only become available if the case is certified or a settlement is reached.
-Realistically, that could take several years.
+No. There is no claim form and no settlement at this time.
+Claims would only become available if a lawsuit is certified as a class action and a settlement is reached.
+That process could take years.
+The legal proceedings are still in their early stages.

 Kalshi is not just fighting for itself — it is fighting for the future of prediction markets.